Skip to main content

 Thailand's visa exemption policy is one of the most generous in Southeast Asia, but it is also one of the most misunderstood — particularly among the multi-national community living in Dubai.
 The key point that many UAE residents miss is that visa exemption is based on your passport nationality, not your country of residence.
 Living in the UAE does not automatically give you any additional visa privileges in Thailand.

-Over 60 nationalities enjoy free 30-day entry to Thailand without any prior application.
+Over 60 nationalities currently enjoy free 60-day entry to Thailand without any prior application.
+(Important: the Thai Cabinet approved reducing this visa-exempt stay to 30 days — 15 days for Seychelles, Maldives and Mauritius — and the change takes effect 15 days after publication in the Royal Gazette; as of June 2026 no date has been announced and the 60-day rule remains in force.
+Always verify the current rule before travel.)
 Many other nationalities can use the quick online eVOA process.
 A smaller group — including Pakistani and Bangladeshi nationals — must apply for a traditional tourist visa before travelling.
 Knowing exactly which category your passport falls into is the starting point for all Thailand travel planning from Dubai.

 This guide provides a complete nationality-by-nationality breakdown of Thailand's visa exemption rules, a simple decision tree to find your entry pathway, and answers to the most frequently asked questions OraVisa receives from Dubai residents about travelling to Thailand.